Milan 1-2 Genoa: Tumultuous week ends in Rossoneri defeat

-Milan suffered a damaging defeat for coach Stefano Pioli as Genoa claimed a shock 2-1 Serie A win at an empty San Siro on Sunday.

-With the Rossoneri's famous home absent of spectators following a decree that all sporting events in Italy take place behind closed doors until April 3 as the country battles the coronavirus outbreak, Milan turned in a drab performance.
+With the Rossoneri's famous home absent of fans after a decree that all sporting events in Italy take place behind closed doors until 3 April as the country battles the coronavirus outbreak, Milan turned in a drab performance.

-At the end of a week that saw Milan sack chief football officer Zvonimir Boban but express support for Pioli, they were second best throughout against a Genoa side battling relegation.
+At the end of a week that saw Milan sack chief football officer Zvonimir Boban but express support for Pioli, it was second best throughout against a Genoa side battling relegation.

-Goran Pandev's close-range finish gave Genoa the lead and Francesco Cassata doubled their advantage four minutes before half-time.
-Zlatan Ibrahimovic pulled one back for Milan but they remain 12 points off the top four, while Genoa move out of the bottom three, leapfrogging Lecce.
+Goran Pandev's close-range finish gave Genoa the lead and Francesco Cassata doubled the advantage four minutes before half-time.
+Zlatan Ibrahimovic pulled one back for Milan but it remains 12 points off the top four, while Genoa moved out of the bottom three, leapfrogging Lecce.

 Milan fell behind in the seventh minute as Pandev was provided with the simplest of tap-ins to break the deadlock after Antonio Sanabria had dispossessed Theo Hernandez and sent a low right-wing delivery across the face of goal.